fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

         static abstract Parse(input) = ....
 ```

-Now assume the specification of your parsing changes so that, for several types your parsers now need to selectively parse multiple versions at different points in the data stream  - say v1 and v2.
+Now assume it's the last night of your project - you're submitting your code tomorrow - and the specification of your parsing changes so that, for several types your parsers now need to selectively and dynamically parse multiple versions at different points in the data stream  - say v1 and v2.
 You try to write this:

 ```fsharp
 type C =